 No matter the PR strategy, creating newsworthy content is crucial.
 This is just as true when writing a guest article for a client as it is when pitching a story.
-Despite its importance, it can be challenging to come up with newsworthy content in PR.
-The following tips will help you sharpen your news sense and create that solid content that achieves your goals.

 Think Like a Journalist

-The first step to creating newsworthy content in PR is to think like a journalist.
+What makes a story newsworthy?
+Well, the first step to creating newsworthy content in PR is to think like a journalist.

 Manufacture Thought Leadership

 You are not always going to be lucky enough to find newsworthy content in PR that you can easily work into your brand.
 Maybe nothing relevant is happening in the news, and your client has normal day-to-day operations.
 In these cases, you need to be ready to manufacture thought leadership content.

 The goal here is to create news that will be value-adding for your readers and target audience.
 This way, you can build your brand’s credibility and establish a relationship with them.